DMJC/fheroes/docs/TRANSLATION.md

 <summary>Pull request restrictions - Please read</summary>

-The fheroes2 team has set a maximum of 400 total modified lines for any pull request for translations.
+The fheroes team has set a maximum of 400 total modified lines for any pull request for translations.
 For contributors wanting to add translated lines to a new language this has a maximum of 30 total modified lines for that first pull request.

 These limitations have been set because every pull request needs to be reviewed by our team, and so changing too many lines at once will only slow this